-When we think about the composition of the New Testament writings, we often envision an aged man with a large white beard hovering over a wooden table carefully dipping his quill in a bottle of ink as he pensively writes by candlelight.
-Such is the image portrayed by several prominent artists such as Rembrandt and Jan Lievens in their portraits of the apostle Paul, one of the more well-known writers of Scripture.
-Behind these depictions is the underlying assumption that writing in the ancient world typically took place in quiet and isolated places, and that it was fairly similar to writing in the modern age, apart, of course, from the more primitive materials that were used.
-If Paul were writing today, we might expect him to flip a light switch before settling in at his desk to work from his computer, but the solitary nature of the work would remain unchanged.
-It is certainly understandable why this assumption of writing in the ancient world remains common.
-The studies of ancient book culture and literary conventions are heavily specialized academic fields that are largely unfamiliar to contemporary readers of the Bible.
-Other than a small handful of postgraduate students and academics who have the patience and inclination to study technical works that address obscure literary practices from antiquity, few contemporary readers are familiar with the basic process by which ancient works were commonly composed, assembled, and distributed.
+When we consider the New Testament composition process, we often envision an aged man with a large white beard hovering over a wooden table, carefully dipping his quill in a bottle of ink as he pensively writes by candlelight.
+This image is famously portrayed by artists such as Rembrandt and Jan Lievens in their portraits of the apostle Paul, one of the most well-known writers of Scripture.
+Behind these depictions is the underlying assumption that writing in the ancient world typically took place in quiet, isolated settings, mirroring the solitary nature of modern authorship.
+If Paul were writing today, we might expect him to flip a light switch before settling in at his desk to work from a computer, but the isolated nature of the task would remain unchanged.
+This common assumption persists largely because the study of ancient book culture and literary conventions is a specialized academic field unfamiliar to most contemporary readers of the Bible.

-The study of how writings were composed and produced in the Greco-Roman world is of particular interest to the study of the background of the New Testament.
-While Christianity was certainly not the only segment of ancient society in which literature played a significant role, its affinity for written texts was one of its defining characteristics.
-As Larry Hurtado explains, “Reading, writing, copying, and dissemination of texts had a major place—indeed, a prominence—in early Christianity that, except for ancient Jewish circles, was unusual for religious groups of the Roman era” (Destroyer of the Gods).
+The study of how writings were composed in the Greco-Roman world is essential to understanding the background of the New Testament.
+While Christianity was not the only segment of ancient society where literature flourished, its affinity for written texts was a defining characteristic.
+As Larry Hurtado explains in Destroyer of the Gods, the prominence of reading, writing, and dissemination in early Christianity was unusual for religious groups of the Roman era, with the exception of Jewish circles.
+By examining these historical processes, we gain a more accurate context for the scriptures, which can ultimately lead us toward a more robust and multiethnic NT interpretation.

 There were certainly a number of written accounts that describe the origin and exploits of various deities or address one aspect or another of ancient worship.
 For the most part, however, written texts appear to have played a less foundational role in Greco-Roman religion than in Jewish and Christian circles.
 Most people did not attend a weekly study on writings about Poseidon, for example, or carefully scrutinize a collection of religious texts for instruction pertaining to the proper worship of a Roman emperor.
 In many contexts, religious activity appears to have been largely cultic in nature with a focus on external acts of worship, with most people simply paying their respects to various deities when, where, and how it was deemed appropriate in their particular environment.